zooniverse/front-end-monorepo/README.md

 Deploys to production and staging are handled by [Jenkins](https://jenkins.zooniverse.org/job/Zooniverse%20GitHub/job/front-end-monorepo/) using [Docker images](#docker-images).

-Deployments to a staging Kubernetes instance that uses Panoptes production are triggered by merges to master.
+Deployments to a staging Kubernetes instance that uses Panoptes production are triggered by merges to `main`.
 This is used for manual end-to-end behavior testing for new code and design reviews. `https://frontend.preview.zooniverse.org/projects/:project-owner/:project-name/` proxy redirects to the new NextJS app while the rest of sub-domain redirects to PFE.
 Staging projects can be loaded by adding this query param to the URL: `?env=staging`.

-Deployments to a production Kubernetes instance are triggered by committing a `production-release` git tag on master.
+Deployments to a production Kubernetes instance are triggered by committing a `production-release` git tag on `main`.
 This can either be done using the git CLI or using the lita deploy command on slack. `https://www.zooniverse.org/projects/:project-owner/:project-name/classify` proxy redirects to the new NextJS app while the rest of the domain redirects to PFE.
 Currently the only project that is configured to do this is Planet Hunters TESS.
 Eventually more projects will migrate when they migrate to the new classifier.

 More information is available in [ADR 12](docs/arch/adr-12.md) and [ADR 17](docs/arch/adr-17.md)